pybliometrics-dev/pybliometrics/docs/classes/AuthorRetrieval.rst

 Examples
 --------

-You initiate the class with the author's Scopus ID, which can be passed as either an integer or a string:
+You initiate the class with the author's Scopus ID, which can be either an integer or a string:

 .. code-block:: python